supervisely/developer-portal/app-development/neural-network-integration/inference/mask-tracking.md

 {% embed url="https://user-images.githubusercontent.com/91027877/257575433-23198a4d-41cd-4ae7-a4e6-bba72c0da439.mp4" %}

-## Release your code as a Supervisely App.
+## Release your code as a Supervisely App

 ### Repository structure